rzmn/Verni.App.Backend/README.md

 Server side for Verni App.

 Verni is an open-source shared expenses tracker.

-The core value of the App is a focus on testability, extensibility and reliability of the infrastructure it is built with.
+The core value of the App is a focus on extensibility and reliability of the infrastructure it's built with.
-Infrastructure refers to both the codebase, the design system and user scenarios.
+Infrastructure refers to both the codebase and the design system.

 The main feature of the application is a complete absence of a desire to monetize user journeys.
 The user's needs should be met in the simplest possible way, forever free.

 **Project is under development.**